GO Transit fleet: Bus

+In May 2023, GO Transit placed two electric buses into revenue service on a trial basis.
+They had been tested without passengers since December 2021.
+An electric bus costs $1.5 million compared with $700,000 for a diesel bus; the electric bus has lower fuel and maintenance costs.
+Between charges, an electric bus can run about 225 km in winter and 300 km in summer; GO bus routes can be as long as 650 km.
+Battery charging takes 3–4 hours at garages.

 Active

 Retired

 Previously, GO Transit also operated suburban-style transit buses from General Motors, Orion Bus Industries, and New Flyer Industries, and motor coaches by Prevost Car.
 GM buses were manufactured in London, Ontario and Orion buses in Mississauga, Ontario.
 All of these older vehicles are now retired.